Sanepid Fines in Beauty Salons 2026 — Penalty Table

 Yes.
 You can apply for an instalment arrangement (typically 6-12 instalments) by submitting a written request explaining your financial situation.

-Can I appeal a Sanepid fine?
+Can I refuse to accept a Sanepid fine?

 What if the salon is registered under my spouse's or mother's name?